How often can I donate whole blood?

 Whole blood donation is the most common form of donating.
 Whole blood is collected from the donor and taken to the laboratory where it is separated into specific components, such as red blood cells, platelets and plasma.

-- High school students who are at least 16 and 17 years of age require one-time parental consent: consent form-English, consent form-Español and weigh at least 110 pounds.
-Other donors must be at least 18 years old.
+High school students who are at least 16 years of age require one-time parental consent: consent form-English, consent form-Español and weigh at least 110 pounds.
+Other donors must be at least 17 years old.